leanhducprovn/bravo-modules/README.md

 // custom slider

 // options
-this.viewSlider.options.floor = 0;
+this.viewRangeSlider.options.floor = 0;
-this.viewSlider.options.ceil = 100;
+this.viewRangeSlider.options.ceil = 100;
-this.viewSlider.options.step = 10;
+this.viewRangeSlider.options.step = 10;
-this.viewSlider.options.noSwitching = true;
+this.viewRangeSlider.options.noSwitching = true;

 // tickStyle
-this.viewSlider.tickStyle = SliderTickStyle.Both;
+this.viewRangeSlider.tickStyle = SliderTickStyle.Both;
-this.viewSlider.tickWidth = "1px";
+this.viewRangeSlider.tickWidth = "1px";
-this.viewSlider.tickHeight = "6px";
+this.viewRangeSlider.tickHeight = "6px";
-this.viewSlider.tickTop = "-2px";
+this.viewRangeSlider.tickTop = "-2px";
-this.viewSlider.tickMarginLeft = "6px";
+this.viewRangeSlider.tickMarginLeft = "6px";
-this.viewSlider.tickColor = "#178BE3";
+this.viewRangeSlider.tickColor = "#178BE3";

 // barStyle
-this.viewSlider.barSize = "2px";
+this.viewRangeSlider.barSize = "2px";
-this.viewSlider.barTop = "0px";
+this.viewRangeSlider.barTop = "0px";
-this.viewSlider.barColor = "#B9B9B9";
+this.viewRangeSlider.barColor = "#B9B9B9";
-this.viewSlider.barSelectionColor = "#0079D7";
+this.viewRangeSlider.barSelectionColor = "#0079D7";

 // pointerStyle
-this.viewSlider.pointerSize = "12px";
+this.viewRangeSlider.pointerSize = "12px";
-this.viewSlider.pointerTop = "19px";
+this.viewRangeSlider.pointerTop = "19px";
-this.viewSlider.pointerColor = "#1E90FF";
+this.viewRangeSlider.pointerColor = "#1E90FF";
-this.viewSlider.pointerBorderSize = "2px";
+this.viewRangeSlider.pointerBorderSize = "2px";
-this.viewSlider.pointerBorderType = "solid";
+this.viewRangeSlider.pointerBorderType = "solid";
-this.viewSlider.pointerBorderColor = "#FFFFFF";
+this.viewRangeSlider.pointerBorderColor = "#FFFFFF";
-this.viewSlider.pointerBorderRadius = "100%";
+this.viewRangeSlider.pointerBorderRadius = "100%";

 // labelStyle
-this.viewSlider.labelDisplayStyle = SliderLabelDisplay.Tick;
+this.viewRangeSlider.labelDisplayStyle = SliderLabelDisplay.Tick;
-this.viewSlider.labelPositionStyle = SliderLabelPosition.Below;
+this.viewRangeSlider.labelPositionStyle = SliderLabelPosition.Below;
-this.viewSlider.labelSize = "13px";
+this.viewRangeSlider.labelSize = "13px";
-this.viewSlider.labelTop = "12px";
+this.viewRangeSlider.labelTop = "12px";
-this.viewSlider.labelColor = "inherit";
+this.viewRangeSlider.labelColor = "inherit";
 ```

 ## Bravo Range Time